Imayowadavid/Superstore-Transactions-Analysis-/README.md

 ***
 **Data modelling**
 ***
- - Please note that all the necessary relationship couldn't  be formed  successfully I.e the Product ID could not form a one (1) to many(*)  relationship because PowerBI needed assurance that the many(*) to many(*) relationship is valid( can serve its intended purpose) before interpreting it the way it ought to be.
+ - Please note that all the necessary relationship could not  be formed  successfully ;the Product ID could not form a one (1) to many (*)  relationship because PowerBI needed assurance that the many (*) to many(*) relationship is valid( can serve its intended purpose) before interpreting it the way it ought to be.
 ***
 **Technique Applied to Solve the Barrier Encountered**
 ***